dcdpr/did-btc1/chapters/Update-Beacons.md

 1. Set `hashBytes` to the result of passing `didUpdatePayload` to the [JSON Canonicalization and Hash] algorithm.
 1. Initialize `spendTx` to a Bitcoin transaction that spends a transaction controlled by the `bitcoinAddress` and contains at least one transaction output.
-This output MUST have the following format `[OP_RETURN, OP_PUSHBYTES32, hashBytes]`
+This signal output MUST have the following format `[OP_RETURN, OP_PUSHBYTES32, hashBytes]`.
+   If the transaction contains multiple transaction outputs, the signal output MUST be the last transaction output of the transaction.
 1. Retrieve the cryptographic material, e.g., private key or signing capability, associated with the `bitcoinAddress` or `service`.
 How this is done is left to the implementer.